-Hyderabad, (IANS): On the eve of their match against defenders Chennai Super Kings, Sunrisers Hyderabad's chief coach Tom Moody says the track at the Rajiv Gandhi International Cricket Stadium looked challenging but wasn't as bad as it looked statistically.
+Hyderabad, May 7 (IANS) On the eve of their match against defenders Chennai Super Kings, Sunrisers Hyderabad's chief coach Tom Moody says the track at the Rajiv Gandhi International Cricket Stadium here looked challenging but wasn't as bad as it looked statistically.

 "I am sure tomorrow (Wednesday) it is going to be on a new wicket again.
 I am sure it will be a good contest between bat and ball," Moody said.